 Jared feels fortunate to have had so many incredible opportunities over the last decade and he looks forward to continuing to spend time working with and learning from amazing entrepreneurs.

-When not working with start-ups, you’ll find Jared with his partner trying new restaurants in San Francisco, cooking, doing yoga, rock climbing, or simply enjoying the amazing California outdoors.
+When not working with start-ups, you’ll find Jared trying new restaurants in San Francisco, cooking, doing yoga, rock climbing, or simply enjoying the amazing California outdoors.

 I can always rely on Jared - he has got a ton of business fibre, product instinct, and can help me on a well-rounded series of challenges that I face while building my business.
 He is just the brainiest person in the room: put him in front of a whiteboard and you'll see why.
 It is a ton of fun to brainstorm with Jared.